 What is Change Management?

-Tutorial: A Model for Overcoming Resistance to Change
+Tutorial for Overcoming Resistance to Change

 Figure 1 depicts the elements of a change model and the sequence in which they occur.